-Microsoft's cloud gaming service, xCloud, which competes with Stadia's Google And will allow gaming on almost any screen with a network connection regardless of processing power, getting new technical details
+Microsoft's cloud gaming service from xCloud, which will compete with Stadia's Google And will allow gaming on almost any screen with a network connection regardless of processing power, getting new technical details

-While Google's Stadia service is taking its first commercial steps in the market (People Mixed welcome from the first experience, It's worth noting), Microsoft is announcing that launching their competing service on their behalf will be postponed to next year - and also providing some new details on how it will work.
+While Google's Stadia service is taking its first commercial steps in the market (with Mixed reception from the first experienced, It is worth noting), Microsoft updates that the launch of the competing service on their behalf will be postponed until next year - and also provide some new details about the way it will operate.

-Orders for the current phase of the xCloud platform exam have begun to be sent to consumers in the United States, the United Kingdom and South Korea, which will also be the first three markets expected to receive a real public launch of the 2020 service - and right now all it takes to enjoy it is a smart device That runs Android 6.0 and above with the dedicated app, controller Xbox One And a high-speed 10 megabyte-second high-speed network connection, which can be based on both home Wi-Fi and communications Mobile phones cellulose.
+Orders for the current exam phase of the xCloud platform have begun to be sent these days to consumers in the US, UK and South Korea, which will also be the first three markets expected to have a real public launch of the service in 2020 - and currently all it takes to enjoy it is a smart device Running an Android 6.0 or higher system with the dedicated app, Visit Xbox One And connect to a network with a stable speed of 10 megabits per second or more, which can be based on both a home Wi-Fi network and communication Mobile phones cellulose.

-The exam phase included only five titles at the start, but will soon be expanded to a variety of 63 games that can be played anywhere based on live streaming - with big names like Halo 5, Gears 5, Devil May Cry 5, Forza Horizon 4, World War Z and -Shadow of the tomb raider.
+The exam phase included only five titles at the beginning, but will soon be expanded to a range of 63 games that can be played anywhere based on live streaming - with big names like Halo 5, Gears 5, Devil May Cry 5, Forza Horizon 4, World War Z and -Shadow of the tomb raider.

-During 2020, we will see an official launch of xCloud in the European, North American, Japanese, Korean and Indian system countries - when it is unclear what Israel's chances of being included in this first wave are and how much pleasure we will have.
-What is clear is that at this stage Microsoft chooses a different direction from Google and will not market its own dedicated controller to enjoy the platform, but will provide support to controllers Xbox One, Keyboards and Mice, Competitor's DualShock 4 Controllers Sony And even touch screens - just about any control device that's already sold in the market and / or available in your home right now.
+During 2020, we will see the official launch of xCloud in the countries of Europe, North America, Japan, Korea and India - when it is not yet clear what Israel's chances are of being included in this first wave and how much the pleasure will cost us.
+What is clear is that at this point Microsoft is choosing a different direction from Google and will not market its own dedicated controller in order to enjoy the platform, but will provide controller support Xbox One, Keyboards and mice, competitor's DualShock 4 controllers Sony And even touch screens - almost any means of control that is already sold in the market and / or available in your home right now.

-xCloud will not only support Android-based smartphones, but also system-based tablets, Apple iPhones and iPads with iOS, Windows-based computers and consoles Xbox One, When personal computers and consoles have the ability to stream titles immediately, they should be part of the monthly Game Pass service on behalf of Microsoft Office, Which currently focuses on downloading and accessing local titles from a specific directory that is updated and updated each month.
+xCloud will be supported not only on Android-based smartphones but also on system-based tablets, Apple iPhones and iPads with iOS, Windows-based computers and consoles Xbox One, Where on PCs and consoles the ability to instantly stream titles should be part of the Game Pass services for a monthly fee on behalf of Microsoft Office, Which currently focus on downloading and local access to titles from a defined library that is updated and depreciated each month.

-It can be stated that the direct streaming services for games are not yet ready to network the gaming computers and home game consoles - but now with five very big names who are engaged in the field and express great confidence in it (Google, Sony, Microsoft, NVIDIA And EA Games), we hope that today we can all play any game, anytime, and any screen-connected device and network connection is approaching.
+It can be stated that the direct streaming services for games are not yet ready to network the gaming computers and home game consoles - but now with five very big names who deal in the field and express great trust in it (Google, Sony, Microsoft, NVIDIA And EA Games), we have hope that the day when we can all play any game, at any time and from any device with a screen and connection to the network is approaching.

-Enthusiastic about gaming streaming technology, or prefer your games to the good old local format?
+Enthusiastic about streaming technology for gaming, or prefer your games in the good old local format?
 Tell us in the comments.